DontEatThemCookies/HQ9/PythonHQ9+/PythonHQ9++/pyhq9plusplus-readme.md

 [Esolang Wiki](https://esolangs.org/wiki/HQ9%2B) -
 [Biffle's Blog](http://cliffle.com/esoterica/hq9plus/)

 Among the variants aforementioned, HQ9++ is one of them.
 The specification was made by David M. Mar, and it makes HQ9+ object-oriented through the implementation of an additional command "++".
+[Learn about it here.](https://www.dangermouse.net/esoteric/hq9plusplus.html)